Spanish conquest of the Aztec Empire: Commissioning the expedition

 Even before Juan de Grijalva returned to Spain, Velázquez decided to send a third and even larger expedition to explore the Mexican coast.
 Hernán Cortés, then one of Velázquez's favorites and brother-in-law, was named as the commander, which created envy and resentment among the Spanish contingent in the Spanish colony.
 Licenses for expeditions allowed the Crown to retain sovereignty over newly conquered lands while not risking its own assets in the enterprise.
 Anyone willing to make a financial contribution could potentially gain even more wealth and power.
 Men who brought horses, caballeros, received two shares of the spoils, one for military service, another because of the horse.
 Cortés invested a considerable part of his personal fortune and probably went into debt to borrow additional funds.
 Velázquez may have personally contributed nearly half the cost of the expedition.

 In an agreement signed on 23 October 1518, Governor Velázquez restricted the expedition led by Cortés to exploration and trade, so that conquest and settlement of the mainland might occur under his own command, once he had received the permission necessary to do so which he had already requested from the Crown.
 In this way, Velázquez sought to ensure title to the riches and laborers discovered.
 However, armed with the knowledge of Castilian law that he had likely gained as a notary in Valladolid, Cortés managed to free himself of Velázquez's authority by presenting Velázquez as a tyrant acting in his own self-interest, and not in the interest of the Crown.
 The men under Cortés also named him military leader and chief magistrate (judge) of the expedition.

 Revoking the commission

 Velázquez himself must have been keenly aware that whoever conquered the mainland for Spain would gain fame, glory and fortune to eclipse anything that could be achieved in Cuba.
 Thus, as the preparations for departure drew to a close, the governor became suspicious that Cortés would be disloyal to him and try to commandeer the expedition for his own purposes, namely to establish himself as governor of the colony, independent of Velázquez's control.

-Therefore, Velázquez sent Luis de Medina with orders to replace Cortés.
+Velázquez sent Luis de Medina with orders to replace Cortés.
 However, Cortés's brother-in-law allegedly had Medina intercepted and killed.
 The papers that Medina had been carrying were sent to Cortés.
 Thus warned, Cortés accelerated the organization and preparation of his expedition.